Lang Southern Pacific Station: History

 Southern Pacific Railroad purchased from Henry Mayo Newhall the San Francisco and San Jose Railroad in 1870.
 Southern Pacific Railroad purchased shares in Newhall's railroad from the city of San Francisco before the Newall sale.
 Newhall was appointed a member of the Board of Directors of the Southern Pacific Railroad.
 Henry Newhall later formed the city of Newhall.
 Newhall purchased part of Rancho San Francisco in 1875 to form the new city.

 In 1887 the Southern Pacific started to expand and built a line though the Santa Clarita Valley to Ventura.
 Along the new line, a new town was built called Saugus, the town was named after Saugus, Massachusetts, were Newhall was born.
 Southern Pacific built two train stations to service the valley: Newhall train station and the Saugus train Station.
 The Newhall train station is gone.
-The Saugus train station was in use till the last passenger railroad train service ended in April of 1971.
+The Saugus train station was in use till the last passenger railroad train service ended in April 1971.
 Freight rail service stopped in 1979.
-The Saugus train station closed on Nov.
-15, 1978.
+The Saugus train station closed on November 15, 1978.
 The Saugus Train Station was saved and moved to a new location on June 24, 1980.
 The Saugus train station is now next to the William S. Hart Ranch and Museum in Newhall's Heritage Junction.

 The right of way of the Southern Pacific rail line is still in use as the Metrolink Antelope Valley Line, with Newhall station, Via Princessa station, Vincent Grade/Acton station and Santa Clarita station.